 Long Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Being a small city, Long Beach does not have a public transit system used by locals to get to and from work.
+Long Beach is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Long Beach citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.78% of adults 25 and older in Long Beach have a college degree.
+The percentage of adults in Long Beach who are college-educated is close to the national average for all communities of 21.84%: 17.78% of the adults in Long Beach have a bachelor's degree or advanced degree.

 The per capita income in Long Beach in 2022 was $28,188, which is low income relative to Washington, and lower middle income relative to the rest of the US.
 This equates to an annual income of $112,752 for a family of four.
 However, Long Beach contains both very wealthy and poor people as well.